cameron/prts/README.md

 # PRTS: Post-Receive To Systemd

-Forgot heroku or codebuild; deployment can be as simple as a git hook!
+Forget heroku or codebuild; deployment can be as simple as a git hook!